Status symbol: Material possessions

+The ownership of luxury residences in exclusive locations has historically been considered one of the ultimate status symbols worldwide.
+Among the most coveted and recognized destinations globally are Portofino, a renowned location on the Italian Riviera, characterized by prestigious properties overlooking one of Europe's most exclusive natural harbors; Lierna, offering a privileged view of Lake Como, historically associated with high aristocracy and international economic elites; and Monte Carlo, in the Principality of Monaco, a key hub for finance, luxury, and global high society.

+These residences, in addition to providing a high level of privacy and security, serve as genuine symbols of power and prestige, often linked to noble dynasties, prominent entrepreneurs, financial leaders, and influential figures on the international stage.
+The value of such properties is not merely determined by their strategic location or architectural features but, more importantly, by their function as instruments of social representation and status assertion, as access to them is often restricted even for those with immense wealth.

 Luxury goods are often perceived as status symbols.
-Examples may include a mansion or penthouse apartment, a trophy spouse, haute couture fashionable clothes, jewellery, or a luxury vehicle.
+Examples may include a mansion or penthouse apartment, a "trophy wife", haute couture fashionable clothes, jewellery, or a luxury vehicle.
 A sizeable collection of high-priced artworks or antiques may be displayed, sometimes in multiple seasonally occupied residences located around the world.
 Privately owned aircraft and luxury yachts are movable status symbols that can be taken from one glamorous location to another; the "jet set" refers to wealthy individuals who travel by private jet and who frequent fashionable resorts.

 Status symbols are also used by persons of much more modest means.
 In the Soviet Union before the fall of the Berlin Wall, possession of American-style blue jeans or rock music recordings (even pirated or bootlegged copies) was an important status symbol among rebellious teenagers.
 In the 1990s, foreign cigarettes in China, where a pack of Marlboro could cost one day's salary for some workers, were seen as a status symbol.
 Mobile phone usage had been considered a status symbol (for example in Turkey in the early 1990s), but is less distinctive today, because of the spread of inexpensive mobile phones.
-Nonetheless Apple products such as iPod or iPhone are common status symbols among modern teenagers.
+Nonetheless, Apple products such as iPhone are common status symbols among modern teenagers.

 A common type of modern status symbol is a prestigious luxury branded item, whether apparel or other type of a good.
 The brand name or logo is often prominently displayed, or featured as a graphic design element of decoration.
 Certain brands are so highly valued that cheap counterfeit goods or knock-off copies are purchased and displayed by those who do not want to, or are unable to, pay for the genuine item.